teccod/atscale-backups/README.md

 ```
 zpm "install atscale-backups"
 ```
-After installation complete you need to configure it by setting Adaptive Analytics servername, credntials, GitHub token and repository in file /src/AtScaleBackups/config.ini
+After installation complete you need to configure it by setting Adaptive Analytics servername, credentials, GitHub token and repository in file /src/AtScaleBackups/config.ini